 - Vermont Student Assistance Corporation (VSAC).
 The VSAC has information on financial aid, including loans, grants, and scholarships that Vermont college students may be able to take advantage of.

 - Federal Student Aid (FAFSA).
 College students in the United States are awarded over $120 billion in financial aid each year.
 This aid is given out by the Department of Education.
-Find out whether you qualify with FAFSA4caster, and apply via this online form.
+Find out whether you qualify with the Aid Estimator, and apply via this online form.